"When you say yes to others, make sure you are not saying no to yourself."

 The Pushover carries a Judge within—silent but seething.

-The Pushover enables others because he is terrified of his own judgment.
+He enables others because he is terrified of his own judgment.
 His endless understanding is compensation.
 His boundarylessness is armor.
 Underneath "everyone is doing their best" is a man with devastating opinions he dare not speak.

 He knows exactly what's wrong.
 He sees the dysfunction clearly.
 But his inner Judge is so harsh, so unforgiving, that he fears what would happen if he let it speak.
 He erased his own standards and called it kindness.